calaldees/teachingWorkshops/teacherEducation/courseMechanics.md

 ### Attendance - beep cards
-9:15 Late
+* 9:15 Late
-No card - nothing I can do
+* No card - nothing I can do
+* I will keep my own records

 ### Absence